paul-go/Truth/README.md

 ## Status

-We're currently building the Truth compiler, along with integration with Visual Studio Code to allow the standard IDE services (statement completion, code navigation, refactoring, etc).
+We're currently building the Truth compiler, as well as an integration with Visual Studio Code to allow the standard IDE services (statement completion, code navigation, refactoring, etc).
 This will be released on GitHub shortly.